JakobKSvaneborg/gpaw/doc/tutorialsexercises/opticalresponse/circular_dichroism/rttddft.rst

 .. literalinclude:: fd/gs.py

-Then, similarly to LCAO mode, we carry the time propagation as usual but attach :class:`~gpaw.tddft.MagneticMomentWriter` to record the time-dependent magnetic moment
+Then, similarly to LCAO mode, we carry the time propagation as usual and attach :class:`~gpaw.tddft.MagneticMomentWriter` to record the time-dependent magnetic moment
 (note the ``tolerance`` parameter for the iterative solver;